yetnt/ic4d/README.md

 const user = new ContextMenuBuilder().setDeleted(true);
 ```

+# Common Problems

+1.  _Files in the `commands` directory trying to be read as slash commmands by the `CommandHandler` class._

+    -   Example: This function is in the `commands` direcotory as it is used by multiple commands, but is not a commands itself.

+    ```js
+    const function a(userBalance) {
+        return userBalance > 0 ? true : false;
+    }

+    module.exports = a;
+    ```

+    -   The Command Reader will try to read it but error as it is not a command it can read, to avoid this, make sure you export the `isCommand` (Set to false) property with the function.

+    ```js
+    const function a(userBalance) {
+        return userBalance > 0 ? true : false;
+    }

+    module.exports = {a, isCommand = false};
+    ```

+    -   Usually, the reader should skip over anything it can read, but if needed, this will immediately make it skip.

 # Credits

 Huge credit to [underctrl](https://github.com/notunderctrl), Code would've not been possible if i did not watch his helpful discord.js tutorials!
 I had to give him credit because this package is based off moving all those files fromm his tutorial into one package.